If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Bayern||Bavaria|

-Augsburg, the capital of the region Schwaben in the German state of Bavaria, is situated at an altitude of 490 m on the river Lech.
+Augsburg, the capital of the region Schwaben in the German state of Bavaria, is situated at an elevation of 490 m on the river Lech.
 The town (Augusta Vindelicum) was founded by the roman emperor Augustus in 15 BC as a military post at the crossroads of important trading routes and became a roman provincial acpital for about 400 years.
 About 400 AD the roman rule ended and Alemannic tribes settled in the region.
 In 739, Augsburg became the seat of a bishop.
 In 955, Bishop (Saint) Ulrich of Augburg and Emperor Otto I (the Great) defeated the Hungarians in the famous Battle at the Lechfeld.
 Emperor Friedrich I Barbarossa granted Augsburg the status of a town in 1156; the first documented version of the town rights date from 1276.
 During the 15th and 16th century, Augsburg prospered as one of the wealthiest trading towns in South Germany.
 The wealthiest families were the Fugger and Welser.
 The 'Fuggerei', the world's oldest charitable housing comlpex, was founded by Jakob Fugger (14591525) in 1516.
 The Confessio Augustana (Augsburger Bekenntnis) was delivered to Emperor Karl V by the Protestant reformer Philipp Melanchthon at the Diet of Augsburg in 1530, but the emperor ruled that all innovations were to be abolished.
 The city, however, decided to recall the Protestant preachers and suppressed all Catholic services.
 The times of religious clashes were ended by the 'Religious Peace of Augsburg' (Augsburger Religionsfriede) at the Diet of Augsburg in 1555.
 The status of a Free Imperial Town that Augsburg had obtained in1276 ended in1806 when Augsburg became part of the Kingdom of Bavaria.

 The Town Hall (Rathaus) [right, no.1483: background right] was built between 1615 and 1620 by the architect Elias Holl.
 It is one of the most important examples of Renaissance architecture in Germany.
 During World War II the town hall was completely destroyed during a bomb raid in 1944.
 After the war the façade was rebuilt.
 A thorough restoration with reconstructions of parts of the historic rooms followed in 1985.